 I'm sure this is not unique, but this is a prototyping model that I've developed, and very much works for me.

 The key is that all ideas live in a Phase continuum all the time.
 Every single one of my (hundreds of) ideas moves around between these phases, and sometimes an idea gets stuck in a phase.
 That's ok.
 Disinterest and apathy about a particular idea is normal.
 If it passes, the idea might change phases and progress.
 Or it might stay stuck in a phase.
 Let it go, and move on to other concepts.
-When/if you return to it, the apathy might have moved on, and so can the idea.
+When/if you return to it, the disinterest might have moved on, and so can the idea.

 With that said, let's talk about the phases.
 An idea visits each phase in turn, but may jump back to a previous phase.
 Note that, in the following, I use idea/prototype/product pretty much interchangeably.
 They're simply terms for the same thing at different phases.

 Phase 1: Conception - each idea begins as just that, an idea.
 A single sentence is enough.
 All ideas are written down, good or bad.
 To some degree, if I thought of it enough to consider it, there's some value in there.
 It gets written down in a big list.
 I just use a flat markdown-formatted text file, because I like simple tools.